 At the same time, lifespans have lengthened, and the proportion of people over age 65 in many societies has grown.
 The compounded impact of these forces can take decades to unspool, and once they do, government policies—particularly those designed to encourage reproduction—are unlikely to move the needle.
 Even after ending its one-child policy in 2016, and actively encouraging families to have up to three children, China’s birthrate sits at about one child per woman.
 The new reality for many countries is one of below-replacement birthrates that are likely to stay low, and a society in which older people outnumber younger ones.

 It is impossible to overstate the significance of this shift.
 As national populations begin to decline, a growing number of large and small municipalities will encounter prolonged periods of population decline.
-Depopulation looks different in different places, in places with shrinking national populations, but it often manifests first and most visibly in rural and small communities, many of which have already experienced dislocation due to economic consolidation and globalization.
+Depopulation looks different in different places.
+In places with shrinking national populations, it often manifests first and most visibly in rural and small communities, many of which have already experienced dislocation due to economic consolidation and globalization.
 The impacts of global demographic shifts may therefore be particularly acute for today’s already low-population communities.

 Depopulation, however, is not destiny.
 Its impacts are significant, and available planning tools are limited, but they don’t have to stay that way.
 As a field, urban planning has an inherent bias toward growth management.
 Where planning needs are the result of population loss, available tools are few.
 Similarly, local elected officials, economic development practitioners, and community leaders are also having to rethink assumptions and plans, especially in small communities that are no strangers to population stagnation and decline.
 Small communities have an urgent need for answers, but getting to answers first requires asking the right questions.